Moodle learning management system (LMS)

 How to get it

 Moodle courses are automatically created several weeks before the beginning of a semester.
-Teachers and students are added to the sites by an automatic process.
+Instructors and students are added to the sites by an automatic process.

 How to access Moodle:

-3. Alternatively, you can log in directly at moodle.concordia.ca using your Concordia netname and password.
-Your courses will appear on the right-hand side in the My Concordia Courses block.
+- Alternatively, you can log in directly at moodle.concordia.ca using your Concordia email and password.
+Your courses will appear in the Course overview block on your Moodle Dashboard.
+You can filter courses by status (All, Past, In progress, Future, and Starred).

 Service availability